thadryanjs/install-arch-on-vm/InstallVM.md

     grub-install /dev/sda

 It should tell you it installed with no errors.
 This command will create a config file for grub from which we can customize it later if desired.
+The `-o` just means 'output'.

     grub-mkconfig –o /boot/grub/grub.cfg